devonfw-forge/devon4flutter-non-bloc-arch/130-The-Widget-Tree.md

 ```
 _Codesnippt 2: [Hypothetical Wisgen Image Widget (Faust 2019)](https://github.com/Fasust/wisgen)_

 Alright, but what does that mean for me as a Flutter developer?
 It is important to understand how data in Flutter flows through the Widget Tree: **Downwards**.
 You want to place information that is required by multiple Widgets above them in the tree, so they can both easily access it through their BuildContext.
-Keep this in mind for now, I will explain this in more detail in the chapter [Architekting a Flutter App](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).
+Keep this in mind for now, I will explain this in more detail in the chapter [Architecting a Flutter App](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).

 ## The three types of Widgets
 There are 3 types of Widgets in the Flutter framework.
 I will now showcase there differences, there lifecycles and their respective usecases.